SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 by calling the ``next`` method on the stream.
-If the value returned is not ``None``, it is assigned to the *item* pattern, the program executes the code block, and then continues execution at the beginning of the loop.
+If the value returned is not ``None``, it is assigned to the *item* pattern, the program executes the *statements*, and then continues execution at the beginning of the loop.
-Otherwise, the program does not perform assignment or execute the code block, and it is finished executing the statement.
+Otherwise, the program does not perform assignment or execute the *statements*, and it is finished executing the statement.